AnthonySteele/anthonysteele.github.io/TheBugThatTookAYearToFix.md

 SNS and SQS are extremely reliable and scalable systems, I would happily use them regardless of if I am handling 1 message per week, or if I am handling millions of messages per day.
 The consumers would look different: a lambda in the first case vs. multiple instances of a full app in the second, but that's a another story.

 _Almost all_ messages are delivered over SNS once, very quickly; but there are edge cases, outliers and failures, and at scale they happen.
 Given e.g. a million messages per day, a "one in a million" event will happen daily.
-SNS and SQS tend to fail in the direction of delivering a message late, or delivering a message multiple times instead of dropping the message.
-It is "at least once" delivery.
+SNS and SQS tend to fail in the direction of delivering a message late, or delivering a message multiple times rather than dropping the message.
+It has ["at least once" delivery](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/standard-queues.html#standard-queues-at-least-once-delivery).

 Once in a long while the message to order API that created the order there arrived tens of seconds late there, and it literally didn't know about that order yet when `OrderPartnerWorker` tried to query it.